-A whole lot.
-The last few Penny books have let me down.
-They just do not have the rich character development of the early books.
-This was an action driven book, which may be what sells to a wider demographic as this author has only grown in popularity with the majority of fans.
+I'm sorry to say that the last few Penny books have let me down.
+To me it seems that they don't have the rich character development of the early books.
+This was an action driven book, which I guess is what sells to a wider demographic as this author has only grown in popularity with the majority of fans.
 Penny's style seems to have changed, many more sentences become choppier.
 Maybe this is on purpose?
 What readers want now?
 Or how the author wants to write now?
 So who am I to question that?

 Still, let me show you a passage from Penny's Trick of the Light as this is an example of what I've missed in the last few books: